 By definition, abstract things don’t have a certain “look” to them.
 So, there’s no wrong way to make abstract art.
 Everyone is different, everyone has different feelings and emotions, and styles.
 So don’t be worried about messing anything up or not doing it right.
 Just do what feels right to you.

 2- Use your feelings

 When it comes to other types of art, we get caught up in making sure everything looks accurate or realistic.
 Abstract art isn’t about that.
 So, use your feelings instead.
 Choose colors and strokes and textures that fit your emotions.
 Let your feelings guide you more.

 3- Try different mediums

 A lot of people (myself included) are intimidated by creating abstract paintings.
 But abstract art doesn’t have to mean abstract painting.
 You can also create an abstract drawing or collage.
-If painting is intimidating or unappealing to you, try another medium.
+If painting is an intimidating or unappealing activity to you, try another medium.

 4- Just let go